engl5674/engl5674s18/_schedule/schedule.md

         - date: 2018-04-17
           desc: 'Special Guest: Dr. Mucklebauer'
           readings: [
-            'As needed: artifacts, fieldwork, etc.', 'Listen to an interview with Dr. Mucklebauer, wherein he discusses his work (Alford for <a href="https://rhetoricity.libsyn.com/planting-rhetorics-future-an-interview-with-john-muckelbauer" target="_blank">Rhetoricity</a>)' ]
+            'As needed: artifacts, fieldwork, etc.', 'Listen to an interview with Dr. Mucklebauer, wherein he discusses his work (Alford for <a href="https://rhetoricity.libsyn.com/planting-rhetorics-future-an-interview-with-john-muckelbauer" target="_blank">Rhetoricity</a>)', 'Also, read this short article by Mucklebauer, "What is Rhetoric?" (<a href="http://enculturation.net/5_2/muckelbauer.html" target="_blank">Enculturation 5.1, 2004</a>).
+This question was posed early into our semester, so it may be fruitful to go back to it during our visit with him.' ]
           assign: [
             'At least 2 fieldnotes + at least 1-2 memos OR 3-4 memos.', 'TBA' ]
       thu: